Most people are conformists who conform to the social norms of their respective societies. After all, man is a social animal, right?

 Conformity as an evolved psychological mechanism

-The psychological mechanisms, including a predisposition to conform, that you possess were collected over eons of evolutionary time.
+The psychological mechanisms, including a predisposition to conform, that you possess were collected over aeons of evolutionary time.
 Those mechanisms that ensured your survival and reproduction had an edge over those that didn’t and consequently got selected over time.

 It’s not impossible, however, to defy your evolutionary wiring.
 Instead of seeing evolved psychological mechanisms as commands that one has to follow come what may think of them as nudges.
-Your ultimate behavior in any given situation will depend on your conscious or unconscious cost/benefit analysis of the situation.
+Your ultimate behaviour in any given situation will depend on your conscious or unconscious cost/benefit analysis of the situation.

 Defying social norms

-The attitude that you have towards your conforming or nonconforming behavior has an impact on your physiology.
+The attitude that you have towards your conforming or nonconforming behaviour has an impact on your physiology.
 A study showed that when people want to fit in with a group that disagrees with them, their cardiovascular responses resemble that of a ‘threat’ state.2

 In contrast, when they aim to be an individual in a group that disagrees with them, their cardiovascular responses resemble a ‘challenge’ state where their bodies are invigorated.